neondatabase/website/content/docs/tutorial/test-queries.md

 In the previous example, a `DELETE` query was executed on the `elements` table to remove duplicates, but the problematic query deleted most of your data.

 Since a `DELETE` query is a potentially destructive operation, it is recommended that you test `DELETE` queries before you run them on your production database to make sure they work as intended.
-You can do this easily in Neon by creating a test branch.
+You can do this in Neon by creating a test branch.

 Navigate to the **Branches** page and click on the **New Branch** button to create a new branch.
 Name the branch `test_branch`.